royjvina/2800_202410_DTC_01/README.md

 - **Session Expiry:** Users may experience unexpected session expiries, requiring them to log in again.

-## 6. Features for Future
+## 6. Features for the Future
 What we'd like to build in the future:
-* Integration with bank APIs for automatic transaction import.
+* Integration with bank APIs for automatic transaction import to verify payments and add personalization for spending habits.
 * Advanced data visualization for spending trends.
 * Multi-currency support.
+* Ability to remove friends from a group

 ## 7. Contents of Folder
 Content of the project folder: